pascalr/admin/docs/grant_application.md

 I am also an optimist.
 When I watch science-fiction movies set in the future, I don't understand why they are all so bleak.
 Personally, I have high hopes for the future of humanity.
 But we have to survive the next centuries to keep evolving and make our civilisation stand the test of time.

 One of the greatest treats to humanity is the environment.
 The most obvious issue being the climate change.
 There is a lot of room for improvements.
 Currently, I am working to improve the environmental aspect of food.
-I am concerned about transportation, trash, waste and the choice of diet.
+I am concerned about transportation, trash, waste and diets.

-JE N'AIME PAS CE PARAGRAPHE...
-Transportation is frequently inneficient for food[1].
-Raw food is transported accross the world to be transformed in another country where there is more technology or cheap labor.
-Then the transformed product travels again accross the world to reach the supermarket shelves.[2]
+Needless to say transportation emits greenhouse gas emissions.
+I believe we could reduce them by avoiding transportation to transformation factories far away.
+Raw food is frequently transported accross the world to be transformed in another country where there is more technology or cheap labor.
+Then the transformed product travels again accross the world to reach the end customer.[2]

 Energy is also wasted on single-use packaging.
 Not only does it waste energy to package, it accumules trash.
 Worst of all, it is not always properly disposed of and is often found polluting the environment.

 There is also the issue of food waste.
 Roughly a third of the food produced for human consumption is wasted every year[4].
 It is especially bad because it takes all the energy it took to produce, transform, package and transport the food and throws it all away for nothing.

 Last but not least, not all types of food have the same environment impact.
 Some types require a lot more ressources to produce.
 For example, meat based diets usually have a much higher carbon footprint than plant based diets.[3]
-Unfortunately, it takes a lot of time to cook vegetarian.
-For example, to cook vegetarian, you often have to cook the meat substitute, than you can cook your recipe as usual.
-You cook vegan sausages with seitan, caramelized onions and other ingredients, then you can eat your stew with sausages inside.
+Unfortunately, it takes a lot of time to cook vegetarian and it is not to everyone's taste.

 There already exists some solutions that aims to fix thoses issues, but none are ideal.

 There is slowly more and more choices of transformed meat substitutes.
-So this can save time, but it does not solve the other issues of transportation, packaging and food waste.
+This helps to eat low carbon footprint meals by saving time cooking, but it does not solve the other issues of transportation, packaging and food waste.
 Also, they are usually expensive.
 They should be cheap because the raw ingredients are cheap.

-Ready-to-cook boxes aim at lowering food waste by giving you just enough and no more to make a recipe.
+Ready-to-cook boxes aim at lowering food waste by giving you just enough and not too much to make a recipe.
 It may help for food waste, but it usually adds transportation to deliver the boxes.
 Also, they are usually terrible with packaging.
 They package every item separately in single-use plastics.
 Plus, it is not cheap.
 This is environmentally important because if you took all the money you saved and paid for carbon sequestration instead, you would make a much better impact.
 [CITATION NEEDED]

 Some restaurants are environmentally conscious.
 So this can be a good solution for people who have the means.
 But again, this is expensive.
 Also, eating at home gives more freedom because you can eat exactly what you want, the way you want it.

 Since the beginning of Covid 19, I have been trying to tackle these issues with a project of mine that I working full time on.

-[1] https://foodpolicyforcanada.info.yorku.ca/goals/goal-5/sustainable-transportation/challenges-transport/ OUIN MOYEN RELIRE POUR VOIR SI C'EST VRAI QUE CA PROUVE MON POINT...
 [2] https://ici.radio-canada.ca/mordu/2894/voyage-poires-publication-virale-mondialisation
 [3] https://ourworldindata.org/environmental-impacts-of-foo
 [4] https://stopwastingfoodmovement.org/food-waste/food-waste-facts/